 The group will catch a Eurotunnel train back to Folkestone.
 We arrive back in the UK at about 4pm UK time.

 Our group sizes normally range from 10 to 14 motorcycles.

 Each day, we normally start riding at 9am sharp.
 We try to avoid motorways wherever possible and only use these when there is no real alternative.
 We take mid-morning and mid-afternoon breaks and of course find somewhere for lunch.
 Our plan is to normally arrive the accommodation by around 6pm.

-For this tour the accommodation is two star chalets on a holiday park.
+For this tour the accommodation is a 3 star chateau!